brianmuturi2/budget-app/README.md

 The following are the features implemented in the application.

-* Querying a recipe endpoint
-* Listing all recipes
-* Viewing a specific recipe
-* Add and remove ingredients from a shopping list
+* Add income or expense, its description and value
-* Webpack module bundler
+* Calculate budget

 <p align="right">(<a href="#top">back to top</a>)</p>